bholloway/resolve-url-loader/readme.md

 [![NPM](https://nodei.co/npm/resolve-url-loader.png)](http://github.com/bholloway/resolve-url-loader)

-Webpack loader that resolves relative paths in url() statements based on the original source file
+Webpack loader that resolves relative paths in url() statements based on the original source file.

 Use in conjunction with the [sass-loader](https://www.npmjs.com/package/sass-loader) and specify your asset url() relative to the `scss` file in question.
 This loader will use the source-map from the SASS compiler to locate the